olivvybee/livasch.com/posts/2020-09-06-on-to-the-next-js-thing.md

 Eventually I found a way to use the [`netlify-cms-app`](https://www.npmjs.com/package/netlify-cms-app) NPM package to run the CMS, rather than a static HTML file and the CDN.
 This allowed me to initialise the CMS in the context of Next.js, giving me access to the other components I'd created.
 All I did then was create a preview component which extracts the post content from its props and renders the exact same component that I use for posts on the actual site.

-Now when I'm editing a post, I can see a live-updating version of it in the preview that looks identical to the page that will be deployed once I publish it (because it's essentially an exact copy of that page).
+Now when I'm editing a post, I can see a live-updating version of it in the preview that looks identical to the page that will be deployed once I publish it – a million times better than editing a raw markdown file in VS Code.

 \[image]